etbrem/GuessTheRandom/SOLUTION.md

-### The second player can win (?)
+### The player can win (?)

-It may seem counterintuitive, but the second player can end the game and win.
+It may seem counterintuitive, but the player can end the game and win.

 All they need to do is use the average of all of the `hints` they've heard so far as their `guess`.